Skip to content

 • resolve computes the final version and shares it with every downstream job.

-• build rewrites every version, builds 14 wheels + 14 sdists + 3 npm tarballs, and uploads them as artifacts.
+• build rewrites every version, runs uv build --all-packages (a wheel + sdist for every buildable workspace package) plus the 3 npm tarballs, and uploads them as artifacts.

-• publish-pypi fans out 14 parallel jobs, each publishing one wheel+sdist pair via OIDC Trusted Publishing.
+• publish-pypi fans out 13 parallel jobs (the matrix package list), each filtering the artifact set down to one package and publishing its wheel+sdist pair via OIDC Trusted Publishing.

 • finalize re-applies the bump, commits release: vX.Y.Z, tags it, and pushes both.